Statement of Commitment

 Doors to the theatre are open one hour prior to the performances or films and start times may be relaxed a bit to ensure that patrons have adequate time to enter without crowding.

 Following the event, we are releasing patrons from the theatre row-by-row to avoid a mass exit.
 Please exit the building immediately when your row is dismissed.
 Do not gather to socialize in the lobby.

 Safety Guidelines for Staff and Volunteers

 In order to protect our audience members, our employees are wearing masks that cover their noses and mouths.
-We require our guests and performers to do so as well, per university policy.

 For Your Safety